m4ykey/stos/README.md

 ## 🤝 Contributing
 Contributions are welcome!
+If you find a better solution, spot a bug, or want to improve something — feel free to open a pull request directly.
-If you'd like to propose a change, please open an issue first to discuss it.
+You can also open an issue if you’d like to discuss an idea first.
+Every suggestion, fix, or improvement is appreciated!
 ## 📄 License

 ```plaintext